-- -wbft tracks provide a whole-brain fibre-tracking data set (of which the input track file should be a subset), to improve the estimate of fibre bundle volume in the presence of partial volume - -afd\map image output a 3D image containing the AFD estimated for each voxel. - -all\fixels if whole-brain fibre-tracking is NOT provided, then if multiple fixels within a voxel are traversed by the pathway of interest, by default the fixel with the greatest streamlines density is selected to contribute to the AFD in that voxel.
+- -wbft tracks provide a whole-brain fibre-tracking data set (of which the input track file should be a subset), to improve the estimate of fibre bundle volume in the presence of partial volume - -afd_map image output a 3D image containing the AFD estimated for each voxel. - -all_fixels if whole-brain fibre-tracking is NOT provided, then if multiple fixels within a voxel are traversed by the pathway of interest, by default the fixel with the greatest streamlines density is selected to contribute to the AFD in that voxel.
 If this option is provided, then ALL fixels with non-zero streamlines density will contribute to the result, even if multiple fixels per voxel are selected.

-- -info display information messages. - -quiet do not display information messages or progress status.
-Alternatively, this can be achieved by setting the MRTRIX QUIET environment variable to a non-empty string. - -debug display debugging messages. - -force force overwrite of output files.
-Caution: Using the same file as input and output might cause unexpected behaviour. - -nthreads number use this number of threads in multi-threaded applications (set to 0 to disable multi-threading). - -help display this information page and exit. - -version display version information and exit.
+- -info display information messages. - -quiet do not display information messages or progress status; alternatively, this can be achieved by setting the MRTRIX_QUIET environment variable to a non-empty string. - -debug display debugging messages. - -force force overwrite of output files (caution: using the same file as input and output might cause unexpected behaviour). - -nthreads number use this number of threads in multi-threaded applications (set to 0 to disable multi-threading). - -config key value (multiple uses permitted) temporarily set the value of an MRtrix config file entry. - -help display this information page and exit. - -version display version information and exit.